alexa/alexa-auto-sdk/modules/alexa/README.md

 * A media connection client to interface the EMP Adapter to the external app.
 The Android Sample App supports an example external media connection client called the Media App Command and Control (MACC) client.
 Use the MACC client to interface with the Spotify app running on Android.
 For details about the MACC client, see the Android version of the [Alexa module README](../../platforms/android/modules/alexa#handling-external-media-adapter-with-maccandroidclient).
 * An embedded media app.
 For information about external embedded media app solutions, contact your SA or Partner Manager.

-***NOTE: If the media app service requires additional customer experience details, incorporate the requirement in your implementation.
-For example, if the provider requires your application to show the provider's logo in a particular way, modify the implementation to meet the requirement.***
+>**Note:** If the media app service requires additional customer experience details, incorporate the requirement in your implementation.
+For example, if the provider requires your application to show the provider's logo in a particular way, modify the implementation to meet the requirement.

 When advised by your SA or Partner Manager, configure the External Media Player Adapter to the device's capabilities.
 See `aace::alexa::config::AlexaConfiguration::createExternalMediaPlayerConfig` for details on configuring the supported agent, or provide the equivalent JSON values in a configuration file.